 To successfully complete the course, please take note of the following:

-The end grade of the course is established by determining the weighted average of the papers and the final exam.
+The end grade of the course is established by determining the weighted average of the midterm assignment and the final exam.

 The grade for the final exam needs to be 5.5 or higher.

 If the end grade is lower than 5.5, there is a possibility of retaking the exam.
-No resit for the papers is possible.
+No resit for the midterm assignment is possible.

 How and when an exam review takes place will be determined by the examiner.
 This review will be within 30 days after official publication of exam results.